Information to help you to find Troopers Hill

 Troopers Hill is in St George and from Troopers Hill Field it is an easy walk to St George Park a wonderful traditional park with a large play area, a kiosk café and public toilets.
 Further down Church Rd are other pubs and cafés.

-Crossing Crews Hole Rd brings you to the River Avon Trail which you can follow towards Conham where you can take the ferry to visit Beese's Riverside Bar & Tea Gardens from Easter to the end of September.
+Following a path downhill through Troopers Hill Woodland will bring you to Crews Hole Rd, crossing the road brings you to the River Avon Trail which you can follow towards Conham where you can take the ferry to visit Beese's Riverside Bar & Tea Gardens from Easter to the end of September.
 While you are there take time to explore Eastwood Farm Local Nature Reserve.
 You can make this into an all day exploration by following the route of our Avon Valley Walk.

 Find out more about the area on the new Discover East Bristol website.